Rizzy1857/ArteFact/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers at Rizzy1857@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers (as of now me) [Rizzy1857](mailto:Rizzy1857@gmail.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.